 This policy will be reviewed and updated if necessary when the Data Protection Bill receives royal assent and becomes law (as the Data Protection Act 2018) - if any changes are made to the bill that affect our school's practice.
-Otherwise, or from then on, this policy will be reviewed every 2 years and shared with the full governing body.
+Otherwise, or from then on, this policy will be reviewed every 2 years and shared with the Health and Safety Committee.

-19. Links with other policies
+18. Links with other policies